petrakol/blockxpand-icp/README.md

 - **`aggregator_canister`** – Thin wrapper around `aggregator` that exposes it as an Internet‑Computer canister.
 It wires up init/heartbeat hooks, optional claim functionality and Candid/HTTP interfaces.
 - **`mock_*_canister`** – Deterministic mock canisters used in unit and integration tests.

 During initialisation the canister reads ledger and DEX IDs from configuration, warms their metadata in a bounded queue and starts a heartbeat.
 Each heartbeat refreshes caches and, if cycle balance drops below a threshold, calls a wallet canister to top up cycles.
-Before upgrades, ledger metadata, LP caches and metrics are persisted to stable memory and restored in `post_upgrade`, ensuring the service resumes without re‑warming:contentReference[oaicite:5]{index=5}.
+Before upgrades, ledger metadata, LP caches and metrics are persisted to stable memory and restored in `post_upgrade`, ensuring the service resumes without re‑warming.
 The typical data flow is:

 1. A caller invokes `get_holdings` or `get_holdings_summary` via Candid or HTTP.
 2. The aggregator fetches balances from the ICP ledger, neurons and all configured DEXes concurrently.
 3. Results are cached with a certificate and returned to the caller.
 If compiled with the `claim` feature and the user calls `claim_all_rewards`, the aggregator serialises claim calls to each DEX.
 4. A heartbeat warms caches and monitors cycle balance.
 Metrics are updated and can be queried via `get_metrics`.
-5. On upgrade, caches and metrics are saved to stable memory and restored afterwards:contentReference[oaicite:6]{index=6}.
+5. On upgrade, caches and metrics are saved to stable memory and restored afterwards.

 ### Diagram